MoonHighway/javascript-jungle/README.md

 1. Course Sections: Each course section has a folder containing necessary files.
 2. Slides: All of the slides are HTML files.
 Open them in your browser to view!
-3. Labs & Exercises: Labs and Exercises all have a start and a finished folder if you need to catch up.
+3. Labs & Exercises: Labs and Exercises all have a start and a solution folder if you need to catch up.

 ## Course Sections 📦